Consultancy Agreement - Simple

 Whilst it may be tempting to include post-termination restrictive covenants in the consultancy agreement (limiting what the consultant can do after the agreement terminates), a court would be more likely to find that the individual is an employee rather than a self-employed independent contractor.
 If it is determined (by an Employment Tribunal or by HMRC) that the employment status of the individual is that of employee, the company would be liable for unpaid tax, National Insurance and pension contributions, and the risk of litigation may be greater.
 A balanced yet thorough approach is therefore key in creating a suitable consultancy agreement.

 Access all the templates you need with PocketLaw.
 Save time and reduce risk by leveraging our extensive library of 130+ templates, which are developed by qualified lawyers.

 Ready to get started?
 Create all your consultancy agreements in minutes.
-PocketLaw offers a platform with legal documents, guidance and a clever contract management system, as well as personal legal advice.
+PocketLaw offers a platform with legal documents, guidance and a clever contract management system, as well as access to partner law firms where bespoke advice is needed.
 All legal you need to grow your business and drive it forward.

 Make sure your business is fit to grow - use PocketLaw.